EI2030/Low-power-E-Paper-OS/README.md

 _Why are there so many jokes in my Github repositories?_
 --

-"Isaac Asimov once said “The most exciting phrase to hear in science, the one that heralds new discoveries, is not ‘Eureka!’ but ‘That’s funny…'” https://quoteinvestigator.com/2015/03/02/eureka-funny/#google_vignette
+"Isaac Asimov supposedly once said “The most exciting phrase to hear in science, the one that heralds new discoveries, is not ‘Eureka!’ but ‘That’s funny…'” https://quoteinvestigator.com/2015/03/02/eureka-funny/#google_vignette

+"A thematically related passage appeared in 1965 within the London periodical “Science Journal”.
+An article by British journalist Gordon Rattray Taylor discussed the process of scientific discovery:3

+The popular picture of the scientist is of a man who is visited by a flash of insight and cries, in effect, “Eureka!”
+Or, more modestly, as a man who notices something others have ignored and mutters “That’s odd.”

+To be realistic, however, the successful scientist often seizes on a new tool or a new technique and applies it sooner than anyone else."

 I do not have an institutional position that represents expertise, therefore I am less obligated to make a tidy and neat project.
 That said, this page could be tidier.
 It's more a scattered collection of long ruminated thoughts rather than a completely consistent focus.
 That I joke about many things doesn't detract from the proven technologies demonstrated by others here (and in my [own](https://youtu.be/428cgrpPR0w) [solar](https://youtu.be/0ztj_MDNRcI) [tests](https://www.youtube.com/watch?v=jeXPXmlq9TQ)).
 I don't think this project would be possible without a little humor.
 For those that still don't understand the many contradictions here, it involves some [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance), along with the need for [abductive reasoning](https://en.wikipedia.org/wiki/Abductive_reasoning) as a common form of analysis.
 I particularly think disbelief also has a lot to do with [agnotology](https://www.optoutproject.net/what-is-true-on-the-internet/), a new word I just learned, but have understood for decades as the study of both willfull and unwitting ignorance/doubt.